 Do you face this battle between the new man and the old man?
 Do you feel that is a war?
 Do you want to win?
 What is your strategy to win?

 Why are we called to be a good testimony to unbelievers?

-5. See the motivation for excellent behavior.
-What is it?
+5. What is the motivation for excellent behavior?
 It isn’t to get respect.
 It isn’t to impress other Christians with how spiritual we are.
 It isn’t to get some kind of earthly rewards.
 It is to reflect God’s grace to a lost world so that God will be glorified.
 And what is the chief end of man?
 To glorify God and enjoy Him forever.

 We want to help you study the Bible, obey the Bible, and teach the Bible to others.
 We have therefore created a library of almost one thousand (and growing) inductive Bible studies, which are available for free.
 This takes a lot of time and hard work as well as the growing expense of running the website.